YuqiWu04/CP3407_GroupProject/iteration-2-retrospective.md

 Comprehensive Debug Logging
 Throughout the codebase, debug statements and error logs were inserted at each critical processing stage, significantly reducing debugging time and improving maintainability.

-5. Potential Process Improvements for Future Iterations Based on our experiences this iteration, the following process improvements are suggested for future cycles:
+## 5. Potential Improvements for Future Iterations
+Based on our experiences this iteration, the following process improvements are suggested for future cycles:

 Earlier and Automated Integration Testing